rcastillo/sitequery/README.md

   - Site crawls have use a redis store to track visitation and insure a crawl is cycle-free
   - Supports the latest jQuery version

-## Crawling a website using SiteCrawl
+## Crawling a website using SiteCrawl observable
 *(From: /examples/hello-crawl.js)*

 Allows you to crawl to a depth of *n* into a website